- Student life

 Also creative writing projects, especially:

-Peter has had poems, short stories, and flash fiction published in various periodicals and anthologies.
+Peter has had poems, short stories, and flash fiction published in various anthologies and literary magazines, and has read at Chester Literature Festival events.
 In 2001 he was a runner-up in the short-story section of the Bridport Prize, for which he was again short-listed in 2006.

 Peter was formerly an editor with a publishing company, and then a freelance writer, copyeditor, and proofreader.
-He has contributed editing and hundreds of articles, definitions, biographies, and obituaries to reference books including:
+He has contributed editing and hundreds of articles, definitions, biographies, and obituaries to reference books including Collins Dictionary of British History (1997), The Penguin Biographical Dictionary of Women (1998), Oxford Paperback Encyclopedia (1998), Collins English Dictionary (4th edition, 1998), Oxford Who's Who in the Twentieth Century (1999), and The Hutchinson Almanac 2001 (2001).

-He has also worked on a range of other reference texts published by Oxford University Press, Penguin, Bloomsbury, Macmillan, Helicon, Grolier, Barnes & Noble, BBC Worldwide, and the National Trust.
+He has also worked on a range of other reference texts published by Barnes & Noble, BBC Worldwide, Bloomsbury, Grolier, Helicon, Macmillan, Oxford University Press, and Penguin.